 The following penalties and fines are applicable:

 - For the late payment of tax, there is a penalty of 10% of the amount of tax due on the day immediately after such payment was due.
 A further amount penalty based on 20% of the tax due (including any unpaid surcharge) may be imposed if the tax remains unpaid after 90 days.

-- Failure to file a return by the due date will result in a penalty of GBP 50, with a further penalty of GBP 300 if the return is not submitted within three months after the due date.
-If the failure to file continues beyond six months, an additional penalty of GBP 500 is payable.
+- Failure to file a return by the due date will result in a penalty of GBP 50 with a further penalty of GBP 300 / GBP 500 if the return is not submitted within three months / six months, respectively, after the due date.

 - Failure to respond to a notice or request to submit information or documentation will result in a fine of GBP 200 on the day the failure occurs and a further penalty of GBP 1,000 if the failure to comply continues one month after the applicable day for delivery of the accounts as referred to in the notice.
 Failure to comply beyond a three-month period, if convicted, can result in imprisonment.